There’s two things every nerd should know:

 Obviously, you don’t need to move at the same speed as the hobbits (18 miles on the first day is no joke!
 Damn, those hobbits covered some ground!), but it’s still fun to track your walks and your total miles to see where you’d be on your journey.

 However, like Frodo and Sam, it starts with the first step.

-I’ve created an google doc that you can copy for yourself to track your distances to follow Frodo and Sam on your journey to destroy the One Ring. (thanks to Barefoot Dawsy of Beginning Barefoot for actually making the doc look pretty and functional!)
+I’ve created a Google Doc that you can copy for yourself to track your distances to follow Frodo and Sam on your journey to destroy the One Ring.

 Here’s how to do it:

-- Open the document, and then click on “file,” “save,” and then you can edit your own copy of the document.
+- Open the document, and then click on “file,” “save a copy,” and then you can edit your own copy of the document.

-- Track your distances with a pedometer, FitBit, your iPhone or Android phone (the consensus for favorite App is Run Keeper), or “map my run.”
+- Track your distances with a pedometer, Fitbit, your iPhone or Android phone.

 - Input your distances and work towards completing each section of the journey over months.
 As you input your distances, it will automatically let you know when you reach each destination so you can get you started on the next one.
 5 miles a day on average will have you destroying the Ring within one year.